banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 * The DevOps team wants to use Puppet, but I would ask questions why they want to use it.
 To me, being familiar with Puppet is not alone a good reason to use it.
 Anyone who knows puppet can pick up Ansible very quickly.

 ### What about Salt?
 As a contractor I will run into Puppet and Ansible a lot more.
 I'm sure Salt is great but the market share is pretty low.
 Time is limited.
 There are other things I am learning over Salt.
+Actually I am more interested in learning Chef next.